blender/blender/doc/python_api/rst/info_gotcha.rst

 once created you can store the data in a list, dictionary, on a class, etc;
 there is rarely a reason to have to keep searching for the same data by name.

-If you do need to use name references, its best to use a dictionary to maintain a mapping between the names of the imported assets and the newly created data, this way you don't run this risk of referencing existing data from the blend-file, or worse modifying it.
+If you do need to use name references, it's best to use a dictionary to maintain a mapping between the names of the imported assets and the newly created data.
+This way you don't run into the risk of referencing existing data from the blend-file, or worse modifying it.

 .. code-block:: python